jeremy-rifkin/libassert/README.md

 *Note* For user-defined types, only move semantics are required by the assertion processor.

-### Installation

-Dead-simple: This is a single-header file so just copy the header file.
-The use of precompiled headers is advised.
+### How To Use This Library

+1. Copy the header file [`include/assert.hpp`](include/assert.hpp) somewhere in your include path.
+2. Link
+   - On windows with clang link with dbghelp (`-ldbghelp`).
+Note: A pdb file may need to be present for stacktraces, clang will generate these automatically.
+   - On linux or windows with mingw link with lib dl (`-ldl`)

-This library targets C++17 and supports gcc and clang.
+This library targets >=C++17 and supports gcc and clang on windows and linux.

 ### Comparison With Other Languages